 improved colour stability

-Simply dissolve the required qty (ie: 5g per 1kg for a casing size of 40-60) of our salami hardener in water and add to your standard recipe.
-Can be used with any recipe for dried or semi dried sausages.
+Simply dissolve the required quantity (ie: 5g per 1kg for a casing size of 40-60) of our Salami Improver in water and add to your standard recipe.
+Can be used with any recipe for dried or semi-dried sausages.

 GDL is a natural constituent of many foods.
 It can be found in honey, fruit juices, wine and many fermented products.
-GDL is commercially produced by an aerobic oxidising fermentation process to convert a carbohydrate source into gluconic acid.
-After fermentation a blend of gluconic acid and GdL is separated by crystallisation.
+GDL is commercially produced by an aerobic oxidizing fermentation process to convert a carbohydrate source into gluconic acid.
+After fermentation a blend of gluconic acid and GDL is separated by crystallization.
 Commercial manufacturers have been using GDL for years and it has become a part of many HACCP processes.